liuliuOD/ChatGPT-Token-Usage-Pre-Calculator/README.md

-# ChatGPT Token Calculator
+# ChatGPT CSV Prompt Token Calculator

-## This is a tool that pre-calculates the amount of tokens you will consume before using ChatGPT.

----
+This tool is designed to quickly and accurately calculate the token amounts in prompts using CSV structure files.
+By analyzing the CSV files, this tool can provide a precise token count, saving you time and improving accuracy.

+## Installation

+To use this tool, you will need to install the following dependencies:

+- Python 3

-### Support models and encoding methods:
+## Support models and encoding methods:

 - models